POETSII/tinsel/README.md

 operate on different lines, simplifying the implementation.
 To allow cores to meet this assumption, store responses are issued in addition to load responses.

+With large numbers of threads per core, each thread's cache partition ends up being very small.
+Software therefore must take care to keep the working set down to avoid thrashing.
+The justification for this is that "devices" in the POETS model, although numerous, are intended to be small.

 A *cache flush* function is provided that evicts all cache lines owned by the calling thread.